 - Customer service

-The benefits of a Tide account in 2023
+The benefits of a Tide business account in 2024

 - Low cost

 - Suitable for Sole Traders and Limited Companies

 - You can set up standing orders (known as scheduled payments)